abougouffa/minemacs/README.md

 ![MinEmacs screenshot](assets/images/minemacs-screenshot.svg)

 ## Why?
+Since many years, Emacs forms the foundation of my workflow, serving as my go-to tool for various tasks such as document writing, academic paper writing, programming in multiple languages, email management, and staying updated with news, among other things.

+Hence, I wanted a VIM-style framework that is both robust and straightforward.
+[Spacemacs](https://github.com/syl20bnr/spacemacs) was the first framework I've tested, I liked the idea of using `SPC` as a leader key, but I didn't like the way Spacemacs packs things in layers, and imposes a unique way of writing your configuration.

-I was using Doom Emacs, which I initially considered to be a remarkable software that introduced me to the world of Emacs.
+I discovered then [Doom Emacs](https://github.com/doomemacs/doomemacs), which I found a remarkable software that introduced me to the world of Emacs.
 Nonetheless, my experience with it turned out to be **less enjoyable** later.

-Emacs forms the foundation of my workflow, serving as my go-to tool for various tasks such as document writing, academic paper writing, programming in multiple languages, email management, and staying updated with news, among other things.

-Hence, I wanted a framework that is both robust and straightforward.
-Doom Emacs seemed like a suitable choice initially.
-However, before I started this project back in September 2022, I encountered numerous issues with Doom Emacs.
+In fact, before I started the [MinEmacs](https://github.com/abougouffa/minemacs) project back in September 2022, I encountered numerous issues with Doom Emacs.
 Occasionally, after running the `doom upgrade` command, everything would cease to function properly.
 These problems always seemed to arise during my busiest days,